 Francisco Bartus is a Spanish painter, born in 1975 in Valencia.
 He was encouraged by his teachers at school to study art, and after completing his education he started his career as a professional designer and plastic artist.
-In this early stage, he focused on still lifes, to which he applied modern language and techniques that were enthusiastically accepted by both galleries and the public.
+In this early stage, he focused on still lifes in which he applied modern language and techniques that were enthusiastically accepted by both galleries and the public.

 The use of mixed media results in 3D effects that make his pieces so extraordinarily different.
 The layering of paint is striking, and adds yet another dimension to Bartus’s production.
 His works are innovative and unique, combining a variety of materials and techniques with fresh ideas to create exciting works.